ljbaker/ljbaker.github.io/_posts/2017-03-29-linear-algera.md

     solve(A) #produces error

-The above matrix has no inverse because it is **singular**, meaning that multiplication by the matrix contracts space completely accross at least one dimension.
+The above matrix has no inverse because it is **singular**, meaning that multiplication by the matrix contracts space completely across at least one dimension.
 More informally, this means that one or more columns or rows are linearly dependent.
 In the above matrix, every row is the previous row + 1, and every column is the preceding column + 3.